 Repeat missing item complaints often lead to silent revenue loss through repeated refunds or replacements.

-Identifying fraud signals early helps teams stop refund abuse before it compounds, without slowing legitimate resolutions.
+Identifying fraud signals early helps teams stop refund misuse before it compounds, without slowing legitimate resolutions.

 Improves operational visibility

-Without aggregated visibility, support managers struggle to tell whether repeat INR ticket claims point to fulfillment issues or customers repeatedly exploiting exception handling.
+They cannot easily determine whether these claims point to fulfillment issues or customers repeatedly exploiting exception handling.

 This visibility helps operations and logistics fix root causes instead of reacting to individual tickets.